zzamboni/zzamboni.org/content/post/2018-01-08-my-hammerspoon-configuration-with-commentary.md

 ## BetterTouchTool {#bettertouchtool}

 I'm currently working on a new [BetterTouchTool.spoon](https://github.com/zzamboni/Spoons/tree/spoon/BetterTouchTool/Source/BetterTouchTool.spoon) which provides integration with the [BetterTouchTool AppleScript API](https://docs.bettertouchtool.net/docs/apple%5Fscript.html).
 This is in heavy development!
-See the configuration for the Hammer spoon in for an example of how to use it.
+See the configuration for the Hammer spoon in [System and UI](#system-and-ui) for an example of how to use it.

 ```lua
 Install:andUse("BetterTouchTool", { loglevel = 'debug' })